Cetearyl Alcohol – Natural Fatty Alcohol Blend for Cosmetic Formulations

 -

-Lotions & Creams: Add Cetearyl Alcohol to the heated oil phase (55°C/131°F) to melt and incorporate it into emulsions.
+Lotions & Creams: Add Cetearyl Alcohol to the heated oil phase (55°C/131°F) to melt and incorporate into emulsions.
 It helps stabilize and thicken, providing a rich texture and smooth feel.

 -